mahmoudparsian/data-warehousing/resources/01_DW_Concepts/01_MP_Data_Warehousing_Concepts.md

 ## What is an Operational System

-	An operational system is a company's
-	infrastructure that supports its
-	day-to-day operations.
-It's made
-	up of hardware and software, and
-	includes things like networking,
-	power systems, HVAC, and IT.
+	1. An operational system is a company's infrastructure that supports its day-to-day operations.
+It's made up of hardware and software, and includes things like networking, power systems, and IT.

-	An operational system is a term used in data warehousing to refer to a system that is used to process the day-to-day transactions of an organization.
+	2. An operational system is a term used in data warehousing to refer to a system that is used to process the day-to-day transactions of an organization.

-	These systems are designed in a manner that processing of day-to-day transactions
-	is performed efficiently and the integrity
-	of the transactional data is preserved.
+	3. These systems are designed in a manner that processing of day-to-day transactions is performed efficiently and the integrity of the transactional data is preserved.

-	The purpose of an operational system
-	is to help a business run smoothly and effectively.
+	4. The purpose of an operational system is to help a business run smoothly and effectively.